jaanga/lib/db/readme.md

 ## Concept

-Mission
+###Mission
-docBrowser is a very simple and very small library for browsing GitHub Markdown files via GitHub Pages as well as locally.
+docBrowser is a very simple and very small JavaScript library for browsing GitHub Markdown files via GitHub Pages.

-## Vision / Objectives / Desired Features
+### Vision / Objectives / Desired Features
+DocBrowser should be as simple and as small as possible without being too simple and too small.

+## The Problem
+The primary way of understanding what a Gitub repository is about is via its Read Me file.
+GitHub Read Me files are displayyed as HTML if they are written ib GitHub Markdown format.
+GitHub also supports the hosting of static web pages that based on HTML.
+CSS and JavaScript.
+The probllem is that if you want data to appear on both the Read Me file and as a web page then you need two copies of the content - ine in Markdown and the other in HTML.

+## The Solution
+The docDrowesr library allows you to write the content once - in Markdown format - and has the comtent appear nicely formatted in both systems.

+## Features

 _The following are some of the thoughts going on while this app and these web pages are being developed.
 This text is very much a work in rapid progress._